akka/akka/akka-docs/rst/java/logging.rst

   * and in all other cases the simpleName of its class

 The log message may contain argument placeholders ``{}``, which will be substituted if the log level is enabled.
-Giving more arguments as there are placeholders results in a warning being appended to the log statement (i.e. on the same line with the same severity).
+Giving more arguments than placeholders results in a warning being appended to the log statement (i.e. on the same line with the same severity).
 You may pass a Java array as the only substitution argument to have its elements be treated individually: